Mowje/node-hpka/README.md

 * httpVerb : the HTTP verb used in the request (as a string).
 Most common ones are : 'get', 'post', 'put', 'delete'
 * callback : a function, that will recieve as parameters the (req, signature) encoded duplet (for the HPKA-Req and HPKA-Signature headers respectively)

+### Utility methods

+* hpka.publicKeyUtils.getPublicKeyFromHPKAReq(HPKAReq req) : extract public key information from a given HPKAReq instance, returning an object
+* hpka.publicKeyUtils.checkPublicKeyEquality(pk1, pk2) : returning a boolean indicating whether the public key information contained in pk1 and pk2 are identical

 ## Using the client with Tor (or any SOCKS5 proxy server)

 I see 2 ways of doing this: